Alalalalaki/UT-EH-reading/readme.md

 An unofficial reading seminar for frontier and classic papers and books in Economic History.
 // Place: Akamon Research Building 353.

-(This reading seminar is not maintained due to very few participants.)
+(This reading seminar is recently not maintained due to very few participants.)

 <br />